Ransomware Making Organizations Rethink Disaster Recovery

 Ransomware is a variant of malware that slyly and often quietly makes its way into an environment either via an infected email attachment, website script, or infected download and then encrypts user files including network file shares.
 To retrieve their data, the unsuspecting end user, is forced to buy the encryption key from the attacker using digital currency such as Bitcoin which allows the ransomware creators to protect their identity.
 End users can be anyone from an individual home user all the way to large enterprise environments including banks, government authorities, and hospitals just to name a few.

-All of the concerns that ransomware brings to forefront for enterprises leads to serious questions about security as well as disaster recovery and business continuity.
-Is it simply enough for enterprises to rely on end point antivirus, company policies, firewalls, and other means to protect themselves?
+All of the concerns that ransomware brings to the forefront for enterprises leads to serious questions about security as well as disaster recovery and business continuity.
+Is it simply enough for enterprises to rely on endpoint antivirus, company policies, firewalls, and other means to protect themselves?
 What are the consequences for getting infected?
 Why are backup copies so important when thinking about business continuity and disaster recovery?
 What are some best practices for protecting enterprise environments from data loss as a result of a ransomware infection?
 First, let’s take a look at what a ransomware looks like.

 To begin with, let’s take a step back and get a basic understanding of what encryption is and how ransomware makes use of this technology.
-Encryption in general is the process where you take readable data and encode it so that it is unreadable without the “key” to unlock it.
+Encryption, in general, is the process where you take readable data and encode it so that it is unreadable without the “key” to unlock it.
 The specific type of encryption we are talking about with ransomware is public-private key encryption.
 The ransomware on an infected computer connects to a command and control server that generates the public/private key pair.
 It sends the public key to the infected computer which then encrypts the files based on the private key algorithm.
 So public/private keys work together in a pair.

 The command and control servers house the private key that must be used to unlock the user’s files.
 To obtain this key, the infected end user must pay the price demanded by the malware control servers.
 So while it is a relatively simple mechanism to secure or encrypt a file, it is also very effective.